Ibuprofen / pseudoephedrine Side Effects

 48. Tullio CJ "Ibuprofen-induced visual disturbance."
 Am J Hosp Pharm 38 (1981): 1362

-Not all side effects for ibuprofen / pseudoephedrine may be reported.
-You should always consult a doctor or healthcare professional for medical advice.
-Side effects can be reported to the FDA here.
+Some side effects of ibuprofen / pseudoephedrine may not be reported.
+Always consult your doctor or healthcare specialist for medical advice.
+You may also report side effects to the FDA.

 More about ibuprofen/pseudoephedrine

 - Side Effects